PietroJomini/auri/docs/features.md

   - sources
     - https://github.com/official-stockfish/Stockfish/wiki/UCI-&-Commands#standard-commands
     - https://github.com/MortenLohne/tiltak/blob/master/README.md
-  - [ ] more than on thread? one for input / control, one for the engine
+  - [ ] more than one thread? one for input / control, one for the engine
   - [ ] commands
     - [x] quit
     - [ ] tei